 Claudia Loeber joined the Pioneers coaching staff during the fall of 2018.

-After graduating, Loeber went on to coach masters rowing at her home club on the Cooper River for two years, then migrated north to New York City where she spent three years as a coach and photographer for Row New York, a non-profit aiming to introduce rowing to underserved communities.
-In her time in the city, Loeber worked with both adult and youth rowers, including veterans, people with cognitive and physical disabilities and middle school, high school and college age rowers, across a wide racial, ethnic, gender identity and sexual-orientation spectrum.
+After graduating, Loeber went on to coach masters rowing at her home club on the Cooper River for two years, then migrated north to New York City where she spent three years as a coach and photographer for Row New York, a non-profit aiming to promote greater diversity and inclusion in rowing.
+In her time in the city, Loeber worked with both adult and youth rowers, including veterans, people with cognitive and physical disabilities and middle school, high school and college-age rowers across a wide racial, ethnic, gender identity and sexuality spectrum.

 As the Row New York masters coach, Loeber grew the team to a 40-plus-person roster over four seasons and guided them to medals at Head of the Schuylkill, Carnegie Lake, Navy Day and Masters Nationals Regattas.
 She also brought teams to Head of the Charles and Canadian Henley.
 As a youth coach at Riverdale Country School, Loeber turned the team around in three seasons, boating successful crews at the New York Regional Championships Regatta and taking crews to Scholastic National Championships in New Jersey.